A tree should complement its situation, below are a few tree pruning techniques that could ensure your tree is an asset not a hinderance

 A tree crown reduction involves a tree surgeon reducing the overall canopy (crown) of the tree by a given amount I.e. 2 meters.
-It would be considered unusual to reduce a tree by more then one third of its overall size as this can be damaging to the health of the tree.
+It would be considered unusual to reduce a tree by more than one-third of its overall size as this can be damaging to the health of the tree.
 A good tree crown reduction should still have the shape of a tree and can be difficult to spot if one hadn't seen the tree before it was cut.
 Often a crown thin and lift will be carried out at the same time.

 Tree Crown Thin

-A tree crown thing is probably the least invasive method of tree pruning but it yield great results.
-Tree Crown thinning requires a tree surgeon to move through the canopy of the tree removing tertiary and secondary (small) branches evenly through out the crown.
-Dead branches and poor quality branches such as rubbing branches would also usually be removed.
+A tree crown thin is probably the least invasive method of tree pruning, but, it yields great results.
+Tree crown thinning requires a tree surgeon to move through the canopy of the tree removing tertiary and secondary (small) branches evenly throughout the crown.
+Dead branches and poor-quality branches such as rubbing branches would also usually be removed.

-The advantage of this method of pruning is that it does not change the shape of the tree in any way, but it does let a lot more light through the canopy, brightening your home and garden, if it is in the same if the tree.
+The advantage of this method of pruning is that it does not change the shape of the tree in any way, but, it does let a lot more light through the canopy, brightening your home and garden.

 Tree Crown Lift

 Beat that claustrophobic feeling by creating an airy and lighter area with a crown lift.
 A tree crown lift is exactly what it says on the tin, to lift the crown of the tree.
 This is achieved by removing the lower branches hanging below a certain height.
 A tree surgeon might crown lift a tree to create space under the tree.
-There are in fact regulations in place which state above road ways trees should be lifted to 5.2 meters and above a foot path 2.5m.
+There are in fact regulations in place that state above roadways trees should be lifted to 5.2 meters and above a footpath by 2.5m.